shaunc44/Feed-Reader-Testing/README.md

 			will fail with an error message of "Expected 0 to be greater than 0".
 #####NEW FEED SELECTION:
-	Test 7:	For the last test please go app.js and comment out the content of the loadFeed() function which will cause the New Feed Selection test to fail with an error message of "Error: Timeout".
+	Test 7:	For the last test, please go app.js and comment out the content of the loadFeed() function which will cause the New Feed Selection test to fail with an error message of "Error: Timeout".